-- Check the C pin for 5-volt reference voltage.
+- Check the pin-5 for 5-volt reference voltage.
 This voltage is from the combine through the display harness.
 If no voltage is present follow the wire back to the display harness - 2.
-Check the ground at pin A. The sensor receives the ground through the back side of the multi-coupler harness on the relay panel. - 3.
-Check the connector at Pin B. The voltage should vary as the sensor is moved.
+Check the ground at pin-1.
+The sensor receives the ground through the back side of the multi-coupler harness on the relay panel. - 3.
+Check the connector at pin-4.
+The voltage should vary as the sensor is moved.
 The wire goes to the combine as well as the display.
 Each sensor (Left and right) will go on a separate pin to the combine. - 4.
-There are splices in the main harness and on the signal wire it is possible to have a signal going to the display and not to the combine.
-When testing make sure you test for signal at the combine and not just the display. - 5.
-The 5 Volt power for the sensors come from the combine through the display harness.
+There are splices in the main harness and on the signal wire.
+It is possible to have a signal going to the display and not to the combine.
+When testing make sure you test for signal at the combine and not just the display.